kaikulimu/Recommendations/Gaming/Board games/# Ark Nova High Elo Guide.md

     - Reasons to upgrade Sponsor: `Explorer` > `Talented Communication` > `Science Lab`
 - TODO If you played Side Entrance, embrace large animals
 - Around 12-16 total sizes from Sponsor enclosures will fill map; more and you run out of space easily
+- When you have an income lead, consider BREAKing to widen the money gap, instead of delaying if oppo is able to spam Build to catch up on income
+    - In that situation, oppo $$$1 is worth more than your $$$1
 - [JDansp] With `Spokesperson`, you can take 2-rep Univ for REP_5 upgrade on Round 1, then take 2-Science Univ for REP_8 worker on Round 2
     - [Julie_1104] With `Spokesperson`, if you REP_5 upgrade Animals on Round 1 and are able to play "Animals 5U" twice, then you can also take 5-hand Univ for REP_8 worker on Round 2
 - [JDansp] With `Zoo School`, on every map except Silver Lake, you can cover rep and take 2-rep Univ to do REP_5 upgrade Build before your first Build action => can be great!